syamsasi99/AWSDeviceFarmTestResultHelper/README.md

  - ~/.aws/credentials
  - ~/.aws/config

-The content of the files are given below
+The sample content of the files are given below

 #### credentials
 ```sh